LoganA25/sports-data-databricks/README.md

 - Databricks Workflows: Managed ETL jobs without external orchestration tools.
 - Databricks Dashboarding: Built-in visualization tool for analyzing trends and insights.

-I've never used a "big data" tool and having free access to a flagship like databricks I wanted to use it to its fullest extent.
-Boy did I underestimate it.
+I had never used a 'big data' tool before, and with free access to a flagship platform like Databricks, I wanted to explore its full potential.
+I quickly realized I had underestimated its complexity.
 ## First Look at Data Sources
 ### Player Stats
 This one wasn't too bad and I wanted a free source for this one so I went with scraped data.